datadesk/slack-buttons-example/README.md

 A Flask app to document and test Slack's interactive messages.

+## Slack Buttons Tutorial
+Check out our [Source article](https://source.opennews.org/articles/slack-buttons/) explaining how we use Slack buttons in our newsroom and how you can make your own.

 ## Getting Started

 Create a virtualenv to store the codebase.